Dumbarton Castle: Geodesy

 Up to 1919 Dumbarton Rock was the origin (meridian) of the 6 inch and 1:2500 Ordnance Survey maps for Dumbartonshire.
 After that the maps for Dumbartonshire were drawn according to the meridian of Lanark Church Spire in Lanarkshire.

 In popular culture

 In 1803 Dorothy and William Wordsworth visited the castle and were told that a ruin on the top of the highest eminence had been a windmill and were shown a trout, boxed up in a well close by to the guard room, that had been there for thirty years.
-The castle features in The Scottish Chiefs.
+The castle features in the 1810 historical novel The Scottish Chiefs by Jane Porter.